- While education costs continue to increase, so does the value of a college degree

 2. Coverdell savings account

-Another option is a Coverdell Education Savings Account (CESA), which was left unchanged in the latest tax law.
-A CESA can be used for college tuition as well as K–12 education expenses for younger family members.
-Like a 529, earnings grow tax-deferred, and qualified withdrawals are exempt from federal and often state taxes.
+Another option is a Coverdell Education Savings Account (CESA), which was left unchanged in the 2017 tax law.
+A CESA can be used for qualified education expenses, including college tuition as well as K–12 education for younger family members.
+Like a 529, earnings grow tax-deferred, and qualified withdrawals are exempt from federal income tax and may be free from state taxes.
 Contributions are limited to $2,000 annually per beneficiary, so these accounts are often used in tandem with a 529 plan.

 Unlike a 529 plan, income restrictions apply and a CESA is more limited when it comes to age — contributions must be made before the beneficiary reaches age 18, and withdrawals must be made before the beneficiary reaches age 30, unless the child is a special-needs beneficiary.